sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 published: true
 ---

-This guide shows you two different approaches to expanding the listing data model in your marketplace.
+This guide shows you a code-based approach to expanding the listing data model in your marketplace.
 We'll have a look on how the listing can be configured so that the data gets added, and how it can then be presented and used to filter searches.